kodekloudhub/kubernetes-challenges/challenge-1/README.md

 Deploy the given architecture diagram for implementing a `Jekyll SSG`.
 Find the lab [here](https://kodekloud.com/topic/kubernetes-challenge-1/).

-As ever, the order you create the resources is significant, and governed by the direction of the arrows in the diagram.
+As ever, the order you create the resources is significant, and largely governed by the direction of the arrows in the diagram.

 For this challenge, all the namespaced resources are to be created in the existing namespace `development`.
 When writing YAML manifests, you must include `namespace: development` in the `metadata` section